How to automate and grow your business: Beezr Guide

 - Ask the team members in each channel which data they capture.

 - Ask them to share where and how they store each data type.

-If you discover that the same data type is being stored in different places, you need to understand the reason behind this behavior.
-This could be to multiple reasons such as:
+If you discover that the same data type is being stored in different places, you need to understand why this behavior occurs.
+This could be to multiple reasons, such as:

 - Employees don’t have access to the proper system.

 - The system is hard to use or is not flexible to the business needs.

 - They didn’t know which system to use.